THE KINGDOM OF GOD IS AT HAND

 God’s love is in Christ.
 Christ’s love is in us.
 The Divine love flows through us as Christ directs us toward those whom He is making part of Himself.

 Love is the desire for union.
 Love is by far the strongest power in the universe.
 All other matters are insignificant compared to the Divine love, the creative, fiery love that is enlarging God’s Being.
 God never will give His Glory to another.
 It is only as we become an eternally inseparable part of Him that we receive the Glory He has given to Christ.

 Love is central.
 The Gospel is a love story.
 The Kingdom Age will witness the marriage of the Lamb.
 At the conclusion of the thousand-year period the Wife of the lamb will descend from the new heaven, having attained total image and total union.

 The third aspect of the Divine commission is that of fruitfulness.
 Each of God’s elect is a matrix, a mold for a multitude of people who will be created in the future.

-A little one shall become a thousand, and a small one a strong nation: I the Lord will hasten it in his time.
+A little one shall become a thousand, and a small one a strong nation.
+I, the LORD, will hasten it in its time.”
 (Isaiah 60:22)

-Herein is my Father glorified, that ye bear much fruit; so shall ye be my disciples.
+“By this My Father is glorified, that you bear much fruit; so you will be My disciples.
 (John 15:8)